hlorenzo/RBlog/content/teaching/pca_tsne/index.md

 date = 2017-07-04T00:00:00

-summary = "Among new RNA sequencing methods, one permits to detail the RNA (or DNA) or a sample at a cellular level.
+summary = "Among new RNA sequencing methods, one permits to detail the RNA (or DNA) of a sample at a cellular level.
 That is the Single-Cell RNA-seq.
 That course explores methods to visualize those datasets."

-tags = ["English","Visualization","PCA","t-SNE"]
+tags = ["English","Visualization","PCA","t-SNE","Single Cell"]

 # Optional external URL for project (replaces project detail page).
 # external_link = "static/html/lorenzo_double_cursus_SOURCE/main.html"